Department of Family Medicine

 - As the number of older adults continues to grow in California, the Department of Family Medicine is one of the leaders in training primary care providers in quality care for geriatric patients.
 With an award of $3.75 million from the Health Resources and Services Administration, they are addressing the health and wellness needs of culturally diverse and low-income older adults living in Los Angeles.

-- Our providers see patients at several locations, Keck Medical Center, Pasadena, Arcadia and USC Verdugo Hills Hospital.
+- Our providers see patients at several locations, Keck Medical Center, Pasadena, Arcadia, USC Verdugo Hills Hospital and Downtown Los Angeles.
 Their quality care includes acute care, annual visits, asthma and allergy care, diagnostic testing, geriatric medicine, immunizations, health screenings, nutrition, weight management and women’s health.

 - The Primary Care Physician Assistant Program ranked No. 1 in California and No. 10 nationally in physician assistant programs in the 2020 U.S. News & World Report “Best Graduate Schools” rankings.